High School Science for the Horse Lover

 10th Grade: Chemistry with Lab

-Horses weren’t even close to the focus in chemistry, but (yay) we were again blessed with a complete lab at co-op during Mahayla’s sophomore year.
-Like physical science, a study of chemistry has many real life implications.
+Horses weren’t even close to the focus in chemistry, but (yay) we were again blessed with a complete lab at the co-op during Mahayla’s sophomore year.
+Like physical science, the study of chemistry has many real-life implications.
 Not to mention, many of those working with horses will surely need a good understanding of chemistry – even if the horseman isn’t going into veterinary school.
-What you ask?
+What, you ask?
 Horses need medications and optimal feed ratios, insecticides have to be mixed and breeding particulars must be considered… All of these things involve chemistry!

 11th Grade: Student-Led Equine Course